 The hosts surrounded them, took their hands, and began to fly them upward at a rocket speed.
 The metal angels raised their fists to the sky and punched through the roof, landing them in the bridge.

 With the Doctor and Jack at the wheel, they had no trouble regaining control and steering the ship back upwards and using the heat of re-entry to fire up the secondary drives.

-Midshipman Alonzo Frame rang the ship's bell, cheering as Jack and the Doctor shook hands, laughing, bringing it back into orbit around Earth.
+Midshipman Alonzo Frame rang the ship's bell, cheering as Jack and the Doctor hugged each other, laughing, bringing the ship back into orbit around Earth.